rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Transfer Project Ownership `POST` `/api/v1/project/[project_id]/owner`

 Transfers ownership of the project to the user specified.
 Can only be called by the owner of the project.
+If the new owner is not already a contributor they will be added with the EDITOR role.
+If the new owner is a contributor then we make sure they have the EDITOR role.
+Then we assign them as the owner of the project.
+Lastly we return the updated contributors list and owner info.

 #### Request